Choosing between Freshsales and Salesforce for your sales CRM comes down to six questions:

 Is Freshsales good enough for a growing company, or will we outgrow it?

 Freshsales works well for teams under roughly 100 to 200 reps with straightforward sales processes.
 The Pro plan at $39/user/month covers AI scoring, sales sequences, and multiple pipelines.
 Teams outgrow it when they need complex custom objects, approval workflows, territory hierarchies, or extensive third-party app integrations.
+At that point, workflow limits (5 actions per workflow, 10 sequences per user on Pro) become operational constraints rather than minor inconveniences.

 How much does Salesforce really cost once you add everything up?

 The Enterprise tier at $175/user/month is a starting point.
 Agentforce AI consumption is billed separately at $500 per 100,000 Flex Credits.
 The Premier Success Plan adds 30% of net license fees (bundled with Unlimited at $350/user/month, extra on lower tiers).
+For most enterprise deployments, implementation costs (partner-led at 70%+ of projects) and ongoing administration add 20 to 50% to the annual platform spend.

 Can ZoomInfo replace my CRM?

-No, and it isn't designed to.
+No, and it is not designed to.
 ZoomInfo is the data and intelligence layer that feeds your CRM.
 It provides verified contacts, company intelligence, buying signals, and account insights that your CRM needs to be useful.
 ZoomInfo integrates directly with both Freshsales (via API) and Salesforce (via native integration), so the intelligence flows into whichever CRM you choose.

 What makes ZoomInfo's data different from the contact data already in my CRM?

 CRM data is only as good as what your team enters and maintains.
 It decays as contacts change jobs, companies restructure, and phone numbers go stale.
 ZoomInfo maintains 500M contacts and 135M+ verified phone numbers through continuous multi-source verification including 300+ human researchers and automated ML scanning of 28 million domains daily.
+Ascent Risk Management Group used ZoomInfo to grow pipeline by 175%, with their entire sales team finishing at 173% to revenue goal (Ascent Risk Management Group Case Study).
+The gap between ZoomInfo-verified data and stale CRM records is the difference between dials that connect and time wasted on dead numbers.

 Does Freshsales have good AI features compared to Salesforce?